-“Maybe you should call yourselves the Out Crowd,” I stole my friends’ band name.
+“Maybe you should call yourselves the Out Crowd,” I steal my friends’ band name.

 “Too much like the In-Crowd.”

-“You may want to downgrade your look,” I pointed at his mismatched outfit.
+“You may want to downgrade your look,” I point at his mismatched outfit.
 “Is OC ready for plaid?”

 “I’ve upgraded from polyester.”